The Ultimate Guide to Study Abroad Programs

 • Student Story: Ahmed from Nigeria, at UCL, shares, “The UK’s academic rigor and cultural diversity were perfect.”

-See also Cheapest Countries to Study Abroad
+See also The Ultimate Guide to Studying Abroad

 3. Canada